Employee Accommodation Request Forms

 Employees seeking workplace accommodation(s) are responsible for initiating contact with and requesting information regarding accommodations.
-Employees interested in workplace accommodations can call or email the Office for Inclusion and Equity (OIE) to request the paperwork to start the accommodation process.
+Employees interested in workplace accommodations can call or email the University ADA Coordinators to request the paperwork to start the accommodation process.

 An employee may request a reasonable accommodation at any time, either orally or in writing.
 A request does not have to include any specific words, such as “reasonable accommodation,” “disability,” or “Americans with Disabilities Act.”
-A request is any communication in which an individual asks or states that s/he needs the University to provide or to change something because of a medical condition.
-A supervisor, manager, or OIE will ask an individual whether s/he is requesting a reasonable accommodation if the nature of the initial communication is unclear.
-Supervisors who receive a request for accommodation should refer the employee to OIE, and notify that office of such referral via email at email@example.com.
+A request is any communication in which an individual asks or states they need the University to provide or to change something because of a medical condition.
+A supervisor, manager, or the University ADA Coordinators will ask an individual whether they are requesting a reasonable accommodation if the nature of the initial communication is unclear.
+Supervisors who receive a request for accommodation should refer the employee to the University ADA Coordinators, and notify that office of such referral via email at email@example.com.

-Although employees may initially consult with OIE without first informing his or her supervisor, supervisors are an important part of the process and will be brought into the discussion about the specific impact of the medical condition on job performance and recommended accommodations.
-It is important to note that in having this discussion, OIE does not share the medical diagnosis or disability documentation with the supervisor, but rather maintains the focus on the limitations of the condition(s) and suggested accommodations.
+Employees may initially consult with the University ADA Coordinators without first informing their supervisor.
+Supervisors are part of the process and will be brought into the discussion after the employee has met with the University ADA Coordinators.
+It is important to note that in having this discussion, the University ADA Coordinators do not share the medical diagnosis or disability documentation with the supervisor, but rather maintains the focus on the limitations of the condition(s) and suggested accommodations.

 Processing the Request

-When an employee indicates there is a need for an accommodation, OIE will provide the individual with the necessary paperwork to be completed.
-University employees can also access and print the necessary paperwork for an ADA accommodation by visiting the Accommodation Request Forms page.
-In order to determine whether an employee is eligible for accommodations under the ADA, he or she will need to provide written documentation from their licensed health care provider concerning their disability.
+When an employee indicates there is a need for an accommodation, the University ADA Coordinators will provide the individual with the necessary paperwork to be completed.
+University employees can also access and print the necessary paperwork for an accommodation by visiting the Accommodation Request Forms page.
+To determine whether an employee is eligible for accommodations under the ADA or PWFA, they will need to provide written documentation from their licensed health care provider concerning their condition(s).

-After receiving the documentation from the employee’s health care provider, OIE will review the medical information to determine its adequacy.
-If the information provided is incomplete, unclear or inconsistent, OIE may request that the employee obtain additional or clarifying information from their healthcare provider.
+After receiving the documentation from the employee’s health care provider, the University ADA Coordinators will review the medical information to determine its adequacy.
+If the information provided is incomplete, unclear, or inconsistent, the University ADA Coordinators may request that the employee obtain additional or clarifying information from their healthcare provider.

-OIE has the authority to obtain, at departmental expense, an independent medical opinion concerning the impairment for which an employee seeks an accommodation.
-The failure of an employee to cooperate in obtaining such an opinion will result in the cancellation of the request for accommodation.
+The University ADA Coordinators have the authority to obtain, at departmental expense, an independent medical opinion concerning the impairment for which an employee seeks an accommodation.

-Once an employee has submitted his or her completed ADA paperwork, the ADA Coordinators will reach out to schedule a time to meet with him or her in person.
+Once an employee has submitted their completed paperwork, the University ADA Coordinators will reach out to schedule a time to meet.
 Communication is a priority throughout the entire process, but particularly when the specific limitation, problem, or barrier is unclear; when an effective accommodation is not obvious; or when the parties are considering different forms of reasonable accommodation.
-After meeting with an employee, the ADA Coordinators will reach out to the employee’s supervisor to discuss the accommodations being requested and explore the feasibility of their implementation.
+After meeting with an employee, the University ADA Coordinators will reach out to the employee’s supervisor to discuss the accommodations being requested and explore the feasibility of their implementation.